lingui/js-lingui/website/docs/ref/conf.md

 // "runtimeConfigModule": ["./custom-i18n-config", "myI18n"]
 ```

-In some advanced cases you may also need to change the module from which [Trans](/docs/ref/macro.md#trans) is imported.
+In some advanced cases you may also need to change the module from which [Trans](/docs/ref/macro.md#trans) or [useLingui](/docs/ref/macro.md#useLingui) is imported.
 To do that, pass an object to `runtimeConfigModule`:

 ```jsx
 // If you import `i18n` object from custom module like this: